AdrienneChristy/JavaScript-Snippits/README.md

 This repository is for Basic Script Tests.

-The first test determines whether Odd or Even number with if/else if.
+oddEven_snippit.js determines whether Odd or Even number with if/else if.